-Some data are extracted from the "spontaneous applications" database but during the selection and recruitment procedure only documents on paper are used.
+Some data are extracted from the electronic "spontaneous applications" database and from CAST, but during the selection and recruitment procedure only documents on paper are used.

 Recipients or categories of recipient to whom the data may be disclosed

 The data recipients are officials and other servants in the Recruitment and Careers Unit.
 In addition to the department responsible, the head of unit of the department seeking staff and those conducting the selection interview receive applicants' CVs.